-*Illegal Pete’s / “4th of July Weekend Things” / Don’t tell Joey, but I like Illegal Pete’s more than Chipotle.
+Illegal Pete’s / “4th of July Weekend Things” / Don’t tell Joey, but I like Illegal Pete’s more than Chipotle.
 Chipotle is where suburban families eat and Illegal Pete’s is where us millennials who want a drink with our burrito eat.
+The margarita is something like $4 and it’s strong, so talk about the best bang for your buck!
 Also, not gonna lie, I LOVE that I can order a kid’s burrito (with cheese AND queso) because it’s cheaper and just the right size.

 Masterpiece Delicatessen / I’m not going to pretend this place is cheap.
 It’s not.
 And I’m not going to pretend it’s the fastest.
 It’s also not.
 But their sandwiches are so well done and they do not skimp on fillings.
 Smoked Turkey is my go-to but the Cuban gives it a run for its money.